What is agranulocytosis?

 are the risk factors of agranulocytosis?

-Women are more likely to develop agranulocytosis.
-Although it can occur at any age, inherited forms of the condition are more often found in children, who usually pass away from this condition well before reaching adulthood.
-Acquired agranulocytosis occurs most frequently in elderly people.
+Women are more likely to develop agranulocytosis than men are.
+It can occur at any age.
+However, inherited forms of the condition are more often found in children, who usually pass away from this condition well before reaching adulthood.
+Acquired agranulocytosis occurs most frequently in older adults.

 Your doctor will likely take a detailed medical history.
 This will include questions about recent drug treatments or illnesses.
 Blood and urine samples are needed to check for infection and to do a test known as a white blood cell counts.
-If a problem with the bone marrow is suspected, a marrow sample may be taken.
+Your doctor may take a marrow sample if they suspect a problem with your bone marrow.

-Genetic testing will be necessary to check for a hereditary form of agranulocytosis.
-Also, tests for possible autoimmune disorders may be required.
+Genetic testing is necessary to check for a hereditary form of agranulocytosis.
+You may need to get tested for possible autoimmune disorders.

-If agranulocytosis has arisen from an underlying illness, then that condition will be treated first.
+If agranulocytosis has arisen from an underlying illness, that condition will be treated first.

-If the agranulocytosis is caused by a drug needed for another condition causes agranulocytosis, your doctor may prescribe a substitute treatment will be offered.
-For anyone taking several different drugs, it may be necessary to stop taking them.
+If a drug needed for another condition causes agranulocytosis, your doctor may prescribe a substitute treatment.
+If you’re taking several different drugs, you may need to stop taking them.
 This could be the only way to find what medication is causing the problem.
 Your doctor may advise you to take antibiotics or antifungal drugs to treat infection.

-For some people, such as those who have acquired agranulocytosis from chemotherapy, a treatment called a colony-stimulating factor can be used.
-This treatment encourages the bone marrow to produce more neutrophils and can be used along with the chemotherapy cycles.
+A treatment called a colony-stimulating factor can be used for some people, such as those who have acquired agranulocytosis from chemotherapy.
+This treatment encourages the bone marrow to produce more neutrophils.
+It can be used along with your chemotherapy cycles.

-Although not widely used, a transfusion of neutrophils may be the best treatment.
+Although not widely used, a transfusion of neutrophils may be the best treatment for some.